dribdat/awesome-hackathon/README.md

 - [VersusVirus-App](https://github.com/VersusVirus-Hackathons/VersusVirus-App) - For managing team building at large online hackathons, currently unmaintained.
 - [Civic Tech Exchange](https://github.com/DemocracyLab/CivicTechExchange) - Online platform for Democracy Lab projects.

-### Commercial
+### Closed Source

-Despite having a presence on GitHub, the core applications these companies operate their service on are closed source (🔒).
+> Despite having a presence on GitHub, the core sources of these applications are at this time closed (🔒).

+- [Agorize](https://github.com/agorize) - A French company that provides open innovation software.
 - [Devfolio](https://github.com/devfolioco) - Supporting India's 'largest and fastest growing community of builders'.
-- [Devpost](https://github.com/challengepost) - A company whose customers market developer tools and jobs to the community.
+- [Devpost](https://github.com/challengepost) - U.S. company whose customers market developer tools and jobs to the community.
+- [TAIKAI](https://github.com/taikai) - Connects creators and companies, using hackathons, bounties and hiring challenges.

+### Organisations

+> Companies that provide products and services for, or regularly organise, hackathons.

+- [Eventornado](https://eventornado.com/) provides an all-in-one platform for organising a hackathon.
+- [Hackathon.com](https://hackathon.com/) from [BeMyApp Corporation](https://www.bemyapp.com/organize-your-hackathon.html) promotes events globally, and offers [commercial services](https://corporate.hackathon.com/).
+- [HackerEarth](https://www.hackerearth.com/) is a commercial platform for sourcing, assessing, interviewing, and upskilling developers.
+- [HYPE](https://www.hypeinnovation.com/en/about) provides software to help idea and innovation managers collect and manage ideas.
+- [Mercer | Mettl](https://mettl.com/about/) sees [hackathons as a tool](https://mettl.com/online-hackathons/) for building tech teams and fostering collaboration.
+- [Microsoft](https://www.microsoft.com/en-us/garage/blog/category/hackathons/) sponsors and organises hackathons, and [offers advice](https://learn.microsoft.com/en-us/power-platform/guidance/adoption/hackathons) for using their products to run an event.
+- [Random Hacks of Kindness](https://github.com/randomhacks) was a global hackathon series for charities, non-profits and social enterprises, whose spin-offs like [RHOK, Jr.](https://rhokjr.org/) and [RHOK CPH](https://www.rhok-cph.org/) are still active.
+- [Tulula](https://tulu.la/hackathons-and-challenges) runs online competitions and hackathons based on an [online platform](https://tulula.gitbook.io/docs/setup-guide/quick-start).
+- [Unstop](https://unstop.com/) provides virtual event platforms to organize hackathons and coding tests.

 ## Tooling

-These are frameworks, utilities and online tools for solving a variety of issues that hackathon organizers commonly face.
+> These are frameworks, utilities and online tools for solving a variety of issues that hackathon organizers commonly face.
 They often have some way of integrating with the platforms above.

 ### Promoting